DSC-Capstone/2026-27/mentors.md

 There are several action items mentioned throughout this page; they are summarized here.

-- [ ] Check the [**enrollment page**](https://dsc-capstone.org/enrollment) to see when and where your section is being held.
+- [ ] Check the [**enrollment page**](https://dsc-capstone.org/enrollment) to check that your section is listed correctly.
 If you're teaching in-person, the location of the new HDSI building can be found [here](https://map.concept3d.com/?id=1005#!m/246301).
 IF any of the information on the enrollment page is incorrect or needs to be changed for any reason, please contact the instructor ASAP.
-- [ ] Use [**this sheet**](https://docs.google.com/spreadsheets/d/1RovvVrGeL9oF5mhkVI_bS6BLohVnL1oLgoBKBvzSEyU/edit?usp=sharing) to find your students' names and emails.
-(Let the instructor know if you don't have access to the sheet.)
-  - [ ] Send an email introducing yourself to your students, asking them to complete any pertinent tasks, and reminding them that the first meeting is **the week of Monday, Sept 29th**.
-  - [ ] **If you're teaching a remote section, send your Zoom link to your students asap and keep the instructor in the loop**
-  - [ ] Choose when to hold an hour of weekly office hours (outside of your discussion time) and share it with your students.
-(Note that we have not booked physical spaces for office hours – if you'd like additional physical rooms booked, let the instructor know.)
-  - [ ] (Optional) Create a [website](#websites) or Drive folder for your section and share it with your students.
+- [ ] (Optional) Create a [website](#websites) or Drive folder for your section to share with your students.
 If you'd like your website to be linked on the [enrollment page](https://dsc-capstone.org/enrollment), let the instructor know.
-  - [ ] (Optional) Create a Slack/Discord/Ed group for your section and share it with your students.
+  - [ ] (Optional) Create a Slack/Discord/Ed group for your section to share  with your students.

-**Remember that sections begin the week of Monday, September 29th (Week 1).** If you are meeting on days that are holidays (such as Veteran's day or Thanksgiving), please reschedule your sessions in those weeks with sufficient advance notice.
+**Remember that sections begin the Week 1 of the Fall quarter.** If you are meeting on days that are holidays (such as Veteran's day or Thanksgiving), please reschedule your sessions in those weeks with sufficient advance notice.

 ---

 ## Introduction

-The capstone program is a **two-quarter sequence** (Fall 2025 and Winter 2026) in which you, a domain expert, act as a mentor for student projects.
-You will host a single domain of inquiry, in which 4-10 students are enrolled, and within your domain, students will form project teams of 2-4.
+The capstone program is a **two-quarter sequence** (Fall and Winter quarters) in which you, a domain expert, act as a mentor for student projects.
+You will host a single domain of inquiry, in which 4-12 students are enrolled, and within your domain, students will form project teams of 2-4.
 This means that ultimately your domain will consist of 1-5 teams, each of which are working on different projects that relate to your domain.
 We've structured the capstone program in this way to ensure that:
 - there are adequate guard-rails for students new to independent work,
 - students have material to follow and learn from when developing their own work, and
 - the scope of projects remain manageable for the time frame and appropriate for the level of the students.